themaurya/Agentic-workflow/README.md

 ## Acknowledgments

 - **Karate DSL team** for the outstanding test automation framework
-- **Anthropic** for the Model Context Protocol
+- **Anthropic** for the Model Context Protocol specification
+- **Microsoft & GitHub** for VS Code and Copilot MCP integration
+- **Roo Code team** for excellent AI coding assistant
 - **MCP community** for tools and examples

 ---

-**Note**: This is an independent community project, not officially affiliated with Karate Labs or Intuit.
+**Note**: This is an independent community project, not officially affiliated with Karate Labs, Intuit, Microsoft, GitHub, or Anthropic.